-Standing out amidst a sea of web designs can be a big challenge in 2019.
+Standing out amidst a sea of web designs can be a big challenge.
 Standardization of grid layout and widespread adoption of reliable frameworks such as Bootstrap have culminated in a new, ubiquitous style of website.
 In fact, some have pointed out that all websites look the same.

 As a reaction to this uniformity, many UX designers have made deliberate attempts to break the mold, creating an original web interface without compromising the all-powerful grid.
 Here are some great trends that are pushing the envelope: